-RO Determined Yield Requests may be submitted for the following situations:

-- (1) variable T-Yield exceptions, when the insured (or SBI of the insured) has: - (a) produced the crop on a farming operation for more than two crop years, stopped farming ALL land in that farming operation, and has produced the crop on entirely different land for two APH crop years or less in the county; or - (b) NOT produced or shared in the crop in the county in the most recent 10 calendar years preceding the current crop year (11 calendar years for crops with a lag year). - (2) MYs, as provided in Section 7; or - (3) Other situations authorized by RMA in policy or procedure.
+- RO Determined Yield Requests may be submitted for the following situations: - (1) variable T-Yield exceptions, when the insured (or SBI of the insured) does not qualify for new producer status in accordance with Section 5 New Producer and has: - (a) produced the crop on a farming operation for more than two crop years, stopped farming ALL land in that farming operation, and has produced the crop on entirely different land for two APH crop years or less in the county; or - (b) NOT produced or shared in the crop for more than two APH crop years in the county in the most recent 10 calendar years preceding the current crop year (11 calendar years for crops with a lag year).
+If the insured produced or shared in the crop for one or two years in the most recent 10 calendar years (11 calendar years for crops with a lag year), production reports must be filed for such crop years. - (2) MYs, as provided in Section 7; or - (3) Other situations authorized by RMA in policy or procedure.